Total Protein and A/G Ratio

 that affects your kidneys.
 In adults, this problem may be caused by diabetes or lupus.

-Nephrotic syndrome causes puffiness around your eyes and in your arms and legs and
+Nephrotic syndrome causes puffiness around your eyes and in your arms and legs.
+With

-too much protein loss in your urine.
-Protein testing may also show abnormal results
+this condition, you lose too much protein in your urine.
+Protein testing may also

-if you have a problem that causes you to lose protein from your digestive tract.
+show abnormal results if you have a problem that causes you to lose protein from your

 What other tests might I have along with this test?

-Depending on your symptoms, you may also have blood and urine tests.
+Depending on your symptoms, you may also have other blood and urine tests.

 What do my test results mean?

-Test results may vary depending on your age, gender, health history, the method used
+Test results may vary depending on your age, gender, health history, and other things.

 Certain diseases tend to lower your level of albumin and raise your level of one or

 more types of globulins.
-A normal range of albumin is 39 to 51 grams per liter (g/L)
+A normal range for total protein is 60 to 80 grams per liter

 If your protein level is low, you may have a liver or kidney problem.